Knowledge mining of unstructured information: application to cyber-domain: Introduction

-In this study we present a strategic level framework for analyzing the cyber domain by using public reports of various incidents, with the objective to present a broad but condensed view on the open information available on the current cyber landscape.
-Such frameworks have been proposed in the past, but only a few studies present methods for practical and automated construction of visual and knowledge graph based solutions.
-Our work shares a similar goal to the framework proposed by Böhm et al. \cite{bohm2018graph}, with the objective to provide cyber analysts a visual and readable way for analyzing complex cyber attack reports.
-The implementation of the process pipeline of the framework has similar structure to the work by Joshi et al. \cite{joshi2013extracting}, namely by incorporating modules for extracting entities and their relations from unstructured data and transforming these triplets into a knowledge graph with an ontology.
-Also similarly with the frameworks presented in \cite{joshi2013extracting, li2020cskb, bohm2018graph}, we extend the knowledge graph constructed from unstructured data by joining information from separate sets of data.
-We connect these separate subsets of knowledge graph (i.e. separate incidents) by crawling and querying for additional records and information about the entities from other open sources such as DBpedia \cite{10.5555/1785162.1785216}, The addition of extraneous information is aimed to sufficiently fill the relations in the ontology as well as to introduce interconnectedness to the knowledge graph for the purpose of constructing measures for risk.
-Finally, we describe and demonstrate that the constructed knowledge graph can be used to determine a risk level for the entities in the graph by using open datasets of historical data on reported cyber attacks.
-This risk level could be used in predicting the likelihood of future cyber attacks, as well as in situational awareness and preparedness.
+In the vein of earlier research~\cite{joshi2013extracting, li2020cskb, bohm2018graph}, we extend the knowledge graph constructed from unstructured data by joining information from separate other sources of data.
+We use crawling and querying for additional records and information about the entities from sources such as DBpedia \cite{10.5555/1785162.1785216}.
+The additional information is aimed to sufficiently populate the ontology and to introduce interconnectedness in the knowledge graph which later allows us to calculate the risk.
+We demonstrate that the graph can be used to determine a risk level for the entities in the graph by using historical data on cyberattacks.
+This risk level could be used to estimate the likelihood of future cyberattacks given the past incidents on connected entities.

+This article is structured in the following manner.
+In Section 2, we establish the position of the current framework in relation to existing works and studies in the field of open source and knowledge graph based systems, focusing on the studies that have overlapping methods or data sources.
+Next, in Methods and Materials (Section 3) we describe the processing pipeline for producing a strategic level knowledge graph from unspecified textual sources, such as news reports on cyberattacks.
+In Section 4, we analyze the knowledge graph and use it to measure a type of risk.
+Finally, in Section 5 we discuss the relevance of our findings in terms of their usefulness to cyber-analysts and enumerate the limitations.
+In Section 6 we summarize our findings and discuss the possible future improvements.